1 Corinthians 11 – Concerning Women, and the Lord’s Supper

 a.
 You come together not for the better but for the worse: Paul writes to the Corinthian Christians the way he might write to many congregations today.
 When they come together, it is not for the better but for the worse!
 It was to their credit that they gathered together (something neglected by too many Christians today, in disobedience to Hebrews 10:25); but sadly, it was not for the better but for the worse.

 b.
-A large part of the problem with the gatherings of the Corinthian Christians was that there were divisions among them, something Paul had heard and could believe, knowing the history and the character of the Corinthian Christians.
+I hear that there are divisions among you: A large part of the problem with the gatherings of the Corinthian Christians was that there were divisions among them, something Paul had heard and could believe, knowing the history and the character of the Corinthian Christians.

 i.
 Paul already spoke to the problem of divisions among the Corinthian Christians in 1 Corinthians 1:10-17.
 There, the approach was more theological.
 Here, the approach is more practical, dealing with the problem of division as it shows itself in the Corinthian Christians during their gatherings.